randy-riegsecker/StatesCapitalsQuiz/README.md

 Good luck!
 You might be the next Jeopardy champion!

 This application was developed using Android Studio and is written in Java.
-It demonstrates the use basic use of multiple activities, shuffling, toast, and buttons.
+It demonstrates the use basic use of multiple activities, shuffling algorithms, toast, and lots of buttons.
 While I am working on a publishing a generic quiz framework, this code could be modified to use with your own questions.

 Happy Quizzing!